KsenijaS/krakenx/README.md

 # NZXT-cooler
-Python script to control NZXT cooler KrakenX52/X62 in Linux
+Python script to control NZXT cooler KrakenX52/X62 in Linux and Windows.

 ## Supported devices: